qstainless/TextAnalyzer/README.md

 As of version 1.7, the program includes unit tests created using Junit.

 ## System requirements
-The program in its current version is a JavaFX application, using version 8 of Amazon's distribution of the Open Java Development Kit (OpenJDK) [Corretto 8](https://aws.amazon.com/corretto/), which includes JavaFX 8.
+The program is a JavaFX application, using version 8 of Amazon's distribution of the Open Java Development Kit (OpenJDK) [Corretto 8](https://aws.amazon.com/corretto/), which includes JavaFX 8.
 Unit tests were created using [Junit 5](https://github.com/junit-team/junit5/).

 The program also requires that a user with all database privileges be creaated in the local MySQL database with username/password: textanalyzer/textanalyzer.
 However, the user may change these credentials by editing lines 32 and 33 in the `Database` class: